 We are just beginning to understand the impacts of the COVID-19 pandemic on children over the last two years.
 Although children generally had lower risks of severe infection with COVID-19, they were not spared from its wide-ranging effects, including disruption in seeking and receiving routine well-child care.
 Even more concerning was that pandemic-related burdens were disproportionately experienced by children from racial/ethnic minority communities, children in families with low incomes and children with developmental disabilities.

-In a new article in Academic Pediatrics, our team describes the impact of COVID-19 on well-child visits and on screening for autism spectrum disorder (ASD) in pediatric primary care.
+In a new article in Academic Pediatrics, our team, in collaboration with the Possibilities Project, describes the impact of COVID-19 on well-child visits and on screening for autism spectrum disorder (ASD) in pediatric primary care.
 In this blog post, we’ll break down our findings and discuss what they could mean for children who may have ASD.

 What trends did we see in ASD screening during the pandemic?

 Well-child pediatric care is vital for providing preventive care, such as vaccinations, and assessing family and child health, including child development.
 In the American Academy of Pediatrics Bright Futures “Periodicity Schedule,” universal screening for ASD at 18- and 24-month visits is recommended to promote early detection and initiation of services for eligible children.